jyutzler/Bridge-Systems/system.md

 ## NT Overcalls
 ### Direct
 A 1NT overcall shows 15–18 points and a balanced hand (preferably a stopper in opener’s suit).
-No conventional responses are used to the 1NT overcall except 2♣, which is Stayman.
+All systems are on - effectively the opening bid is ignored.

 To show a stronger hand, double then bid 1NT to show 19-21 points.